Open Enrollment Guide 2026

 Welcome City & County of San Francisco, MEA, and Superior Court of San Francisco employees to your Open Enrollment elections guide.
 The San Francisco Health Service System administers your Medical, Vision, Dental, Flexible Spending Accounts (FSA), and Voluntary Benefits.

 Open Enrollment begins on October 1 and ends on October 24, 2025 at 5 p.m.
 PST.
+All paper applications and any applicable verification documents must be postmarked by October 24, 2025 to be accepted.

 Highlights for 2026